lucaspoffo/renet/README.md

     resend_time: Duration::from_millis(300)
 };

-// Garantee of message delivery but not order let send_type = SendType::ReliableUnordered {
+// Guarantee of message delivery but not order let send_type = SendType::ReliableUnordered {
     resend_time: Duration::from_millis(300)
 };